 (Women’s hair, in that world, was shorn and shaven to shame them, and Paul did not need to tell women anything about choosing short hair – no woman would, in that culture.
 But, of course, women who were shamed by the culture could “judge for themselves” that they want to cover up their heads before a merciful Christ who do not judge them by past sin.)

 16 If anyone wants to be contentious about this, we have no such practice—nor do the churches of God.
 (Some translations say “no other practice”)

 Perhaps my understanding of the passage is incorrect.
 But I can see no way that all the apparent contradictions of 1 Cor.
 11:2-16 could be taken on face value.
-Certainly, anyone who interpret this from an understanding by which head means leader, or who change a women’s authority to a “symbol of (someone else’s)” authority over her, start from a faulty assumption.
+Certainly, anyone who interprets this from an understanding by which head means leader, or who change a women’s authority to a “symbol of (someone else’s)” authority over her, start from a faulty assumption.

 As such, I will humbly admit that I am not sure how Paul reasoned here.
 But his conclusion is clear: Women should have authority over their own heads.
 They can judge for themselves what is proper to wear on their heads.
 The unclear part is the argument Paul used to get to this conclusion.

 Neither male nor female: Power over her own head (Remember to click through to page 2 after reading page 1)